 I love using canned vegetables for cooking, because they’re picked at the peak of ripeness and canned within hours, so their freshness is preserved.
 Studies have shown that canned vegetables and fruits are just as nutritious as fresh vegetables and fruits, but their longer shelf life means that they’re much easier to keep on hand.
 Using canned fruits and vegetables makes it easier to prepare nutritious meals, and eating canned foods regularly can help you meet your recommended daily allowance of a variety of essential nutrients.
 Canned foods are a smart way to eat a healthy diet!

 These burritos are so easy to make when you use canned foods!
-I started by adding my chicken breast, beans, corn, green chilis, and a dash of enchilada sauce to a large skillet, then adding some garlic powder, chili powder, and cumin.
+I started by adding my chicken breast, beans, corn, green chilis, and a dash of enchilada sauce to a large skillet, then add some garlic powder, chili powder, and cumin.
 Once the mixture is heated, stir in some chunks of cheese, then spoon into your flour tortillas and roll up into burritos.

 Once the burritos are rolled, spray with cooking spray and bake 10-15 minutes, or until they are starting to get crispy and golden.